We reveal the best Nikon DSLR cameras you can buy in 2023, and take a look back at some of the milestone models from the firm’s history.

 • 3-inch, 920K-dot LCD screen

-If you’re a beginning photographer looking to learn the ropes on a DSLR, the entry-level D3500 is one of the best buys you can make.
-Its array of impressive features still looks solid today, with a 24.2MP sensor, burst shooting at up to 5fps and an ISO range of 100-25,600 that enables the camera to cope well in dim lighting conditions.
+For new photographers looking to learn photography on a DSLR, the entry-level D3500 is one of the best options to buy.
+Its array of impressive features still look solid today, with a 24.2MP sensor, burst shooting at up to 5fps and an ISO range of 100-25,600 that enables the camera to cope well in dim lighting conditions.

-Also, to help beginners and less experienced users get to grips with the camera’s controls and thereby become more confident photographers, a handy Guide Mode presents a series of options to help people handle specific situations.
-The aim is to explain in simple terms how to use the D3500’s settings to best effect and the Guide Mode offers a choice of ‘Easy’ or ‘Advanced’ shooting scenarios (more experienced photographers can bypass it altogether).
+Also, to help beginners and less experienced users get to grips with the camera’s controls, a handy Guide Mode presents a series of options to help people handle specific situations.
+The aim is to explain in simple terms how to use the D3500’s settings to best effect and the Guide Mode offers a choice of ‘Easy’ or ‘Advanced’ shooting scenarios.
+More experienced photographers can bypass this altogether.

-The D3500 also includes Nikon’s Active D-Lighting processing tool, which is designed to lighten shadow areas and preserve highlight detail when you’re faced with high-contrast scenes.
+The D3500 also includes Nikon’s Active D-Lighting processing, which is designed to lighten shadow areas and preserve highlight detail when you’re faced with high-contrast scenes.
 The camera allows you to set Active D-Lighting to ‘on’ or ‘off’ settings.

 The D3500 is also notable for having a great body design, a deep grip and an intuitive layout of controls that make it straightforward to use.
 This is further aided by a Quick Menu screen that flashes up on the LCD screen when you press the ‘i’ button on the rear of the camera – this provides quick and direct access to all of the key settings of the D3500.